 As Program Manager, Mr. Albahari is in charge of ISAC programs which deal with Serbia’s European and Euro-Atlantic integrations, organizing international conferences, seminars, study visits and trainings, as well as outreach, advocacy and second track diplomacy related activities.
 He is a member and vice-chair of the working group for Chapter 31 – Foreign, security and defence policy, under the National Convention on the European Union.

 Besides attending the University of Calgary, Mr. Albahari lived in Canada with his family for 15 years before returning back to Serbia.
 He is also an occasional lecturer at the Belgrade Open School, and has held presentations for various study groups, NGOs and students on the topics of the European Union, NATO and security sector reform.

 Mr. Albahari is fluent in English and Serbian.

-Ms. Perkucin joined the ISAC Fund team in September 2016 as the new Project Assistant.
+Ms. Bogosavljevic joined the ISAC Fund team in 2018 as the new Program Assistant.

-Ms. Perkucin is fluent in English and Serbian.
+Ms. Bogosavljevic is fluent in English and Serbian.

 Igor Novakovic – Research Director